Comadreja/js-for-gamedev/en/02-javascript/0203-modelo-de-ejecucion/index.md

 - Having our objects **be instances** of `EventEmitter`.

-The first option would imply the creation of our own `on` method, as well as the mechanisms for event broadcasting.
+The first option would imply the creation of our own `on` method, as well as the mechanisms for event emission.
 The second and third both use the [`EventEmitter`](https://nodejs.org/api/events.html#events_class_eventemitter) class, which already implements this API.

 This is an example of option 3, which we will take as an opportunity to review the notion of inheritance: